-When you think of the US state of Alaska and who would visit I guess you would imagine those hardy adventurous souls who are seeking to challenge themselves in a part of the world that provides extreme conditions and inspiring scenery.
+When you think of who visits the US state of Alaska, I guess you would imagine those hardy adventurous souls who are seeking to challenge themselves in a part of the world that provides extreme conditions and inspiring scenery.

-That is undoubtedly true however you can also do it in style and comfort on a cruise, you can take a once in a lifetime road trip or of course you can stay in a choice of accommodation and just relax alongside unspoiled nature, majestic mountains, glaciers, fjords, crystal clear lakes, waterfalls and the National Parks.
+That is undoubtedly true however you can also do it in style and comfort on a cruise, you can take a once-in-a-lifetime road trip or of course, you can stay in a choice of accommodations and just relax alongside unspoiled nature, majestic mountains, glaciers, fjords, crystal clear lakes, waterfalls and the National Parks.

 Bordering the Canadian province of British Columbia and the territory of The Yukon, Alaska holds a unique fascination for travellers.
 Once a Russian territory, it shares a maritime border with that country and parts of this U.S. state still retain a strong Russian heritage.